AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 Access control is a key privacy capability in Experience Platform and we recommend limiting permissions to the minimum required for people to perform their job functions.

-Data Architects and Data Engineers are  power users of Adobe Experience Platform and you will need many permissions in order to complete this tutorial, and later in your day-to-day work.
+Data Architects and Data Engineers are  power users of Adobe Experience Platform and you will need many permissions in order to complete this tutorial and later in your day-to-day work.
 Data Architects are likely be involved in the administration of *other Platform users* at their company such as marketers, analysts, and data scientists.
 As you complete this lesson, think about how you might use these features to manage other users at your company.

 **Data Architects** often configure permissions for other users outside of this tutorial.